-Light scattering on particles having the diameter comparable with the wavelength is accurately described by the Mie theory and the light scattering anisotropy can conveniently be described by the one parameter Henyey Greenstein phase function.
+Light scattering on particles having the diameter comparable with the wavelength is accurately described by the Mie theory and the ight scattering anisotropy can conveniently be described by the one parameter Henyey Greenstein phase function.
 An aqueous suspension containing magnetite nanoparticles was the target of a coherent light scattering experiment.
-By fitting the scattering phase function on the experimental data the scattering anisotropy parameter can be assessed.
-As the scattering parameter strongly depends of the scatterer size, the average particle diameter was thus estimated and particle aggregates presence was probed.
+By fitting the scattering phase function on the experimental data the scattering anisotropy parameter was assessed.
+As the scattering parameter strongly depends of the scatterer size, the average particle diameter was thus estimated and the average aggregates presence was probed.
 This technique was used to investigate the nanoparticle aggregation dynamics and the results are presented in this work.

-(Received April 7, 2010; accepted April 26, 2010)
+(Received September 22, 2010; accepted November 19, 2010)